The-Cloud-Dev/scratch2py/README.md

 # Gets the 'about me' section of a users.
 s2py.getUserBio('user')
 # Gets the 'What I'm Working On' section of a users profile.
-s2py.getUserFollowerCount('user')
-# Gets the number of followers for a user
 s2py.getUserMessagesCount('user')
 # Gets the number of messages someone has.
 s2py.checkUserExists('user')
 # Checks if a user exists.
 Returns true or false
-s2py.getProjects('user')
-# Gets the titles and project IDs of a user.
 s2py.love('project id')
 # Loves a project based on the ID.
 s2py.unlove('project id')